SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 ENDIF.

-"Examples using classes of the XCO library (see more information in the "ABAP for Cloud Development and Misc ABAP Classes cheat sheets), in which "multiple chained method calls can be specified.
+"Examples using classes of the XCO library (see more information in the "ABAP for Cloud Development and Released ABAP Classes cheat sheets), in which "multiple chained method calls can be specified.
 Each of the methods "has a returning parameter specified.